Martin Kratt

-Martin William Kratt (born December 23, 1965) is an American zoologist, educational nature show host and YouTuber.
-He and his brother Chris created the children's television series Kratts' Creatures and Zoboomafoo, as well as Be the Creature, which runs on the National Geographic Channel and Knowledge Network.
+Martin William Kratt (born December 23, 1965) is an American zoologist, educational nature show host, and YouTuber.
+One of the Kratt brothers, he and his younger brother, Chris, created the children's television series Kratts' Creatures and Zoboomafoo, as well as Be the Creature, which runs on the National Geographic Channel and Knowledge Network.
 They are the main characters on the animated television series Wild Kratts, which airs on PBS Kids.

 Early life and education

-A grandson of musical-instrument manufacturer William Jacob Kratt Sr., Martin was born on December 23, 1965, in New Jersey to William (born 1928) and Linda (born 1939).
-He and his younger brother Chris grew up in Warren Township, New Jersey, They attended Watchung Hills Regional High School.
-Martin attended Duke University where he majored in zoology.
-He became a research assistant for a howler monkey project under Dr. Kenneth Glander in Costa Rica.
+Martin William Kratt was born on December 23, 1965, to Linda (born 1939) and William King Kratt (1928–2022) in Warren Township, New Jersey, where he and his younger brother, Chris, grew up.
+They are the grandsons of musical instrument manufacturer William Jacob Kratt (1892–1983), who emigrated from Germany to America in 1910.

+Martin would often vacation in Vermont, where his family owned a property in the Northeast Kingdom.
+He and his brother attended Watchung Hills Regional High School; they were inducted into the school's hall of fame in 2013.
+Martin holds a Bachelor of Science in zoology from Duke University.

 Career

-Shortly after graduating from Duke, Martin worked with Dr. Patricia Wright in Madagascar as well as Dr. John Terbogh in the Peruvian Amazon rainforest.
-Martin and Chris together created the children's television series Kratts' Creatures and Zoboomafoo, as well as Be the Creature, which runs on the National Geographic Channel and Knowledge Network.
+Shortly after graduating from Duke University, Martin became a research assistant for a howler monkey project under Dr. Kenneth Glander in Costa Rica.
+He later worked with Dr. Patricia Wright in Madagascar and Dr. John Terbogh in the Peruvian Amazon rainforest.
+Together, Martin and Chris created the children's television series Kratts' Creatures and Zoboomafoo, as well as Be the Creature, which runs on the National Geographic Channel and Knowledge Network.
 They are the main characters on the animated television series Wild Kratts, which airs on PBS Kids.
-The other show he created is called Wild Alaska Live.
-They also appear as themselves in the Odd Squad episode "Night Shift".
+They created the show Wild Alaska Live, and also appear as themselves in the Odd Squad episode "Night Shift."

 Personal life

-Martin married Laura Wilkinson in 2000 and has two sons, Gavin (born 2001), a punk rapper, and Ronan (born 2003), a soccer player both of whom have had roles on Wild Kratts.
-As of 2008, Martin and his brother Chris lived in Ottawa, Ontario, where their series Wild Kratts was produced.
+Martin married Laura Wilkinson in 2000, and they remained married until her death in 2024.
+He had two sons with her, Gavin (born 2001), a punk rapper, and Ronan (born 2003), a soccer player, both of whom have had roles on Wild Kratts.

-Both Martin and Chris were inducted into their high school's hall of fame in 2013.
+Martin and his brother, Chris, have lived in Ottawa, since 2008 where they film and produce Wild Kratts.